haKingdomsCraft/BanHammer/README.md

 # BanHammer
-Get hit by the item, YOU GET BANNED!
+Get hit while an op is in Thor mode, YOU GET BANNED!